 The Character panel is a great tool for fine-tuning your typography and ensuring that your text looks its best.
 With this panel, you can quickly adjust leading, kerning, and tracking to create beautiful typefaces with maximum readability.

-I suggest taking some time to explore the Character panel and see how leading, kerning and tracking can help you create more impactful typography!
+I suggest taking some time to explore the Character panel and see how leading, kerning, and tracking can help you create more impactful typography!

 Leading is an important element of any design project, so make sure to give it the attention it deserves.
 With a little practice, you’ll be able to quickly adjust leading, kerning, and tracking to create the perfect typography for your project.